title-image

 Paint Shop Pro7

-Dragonfly's Sinedots II filter you can get
+Dragonfly's Sinedots II filter

 Fantastic Machine's Paint Engine